daisvke/woody-woodpacker/README.md

 |                         |                   |                         |
 +-------------------------+                   +-------------------------+
 ```
-Two distinct packers are involved: the original packer and the final packer.
+Two distinct packers are involved: the packer and the unpacker.

-The original packer is a separate program that is used to encrypt or compress the target binary.
+The packer is a separate program that is used to encrypt or compress the target binary.
 It takes the original binary as input, applies specific encryption or compression techniques, and generates an encrypted or compressed binary as output.
-The original packer is responsible for creating a specific format or structure for the encrypted/compressed binary, which may include additional information such as decryption routines or metadata.
+The packer is responsible for creating a specific format or structure for the encrypted/compressed binary, which may include additional information such as decryption routines or metadata.

-Next, the final packer is the packer that is included inside the generated file during the build process.
+Next, the unpacker is included inside the generated file during the build process.
 It is a special code or routine that is loaded and executed when the generated file is started.
-Its role is to decrypt the encrypted binary or decompress the compressed binary to restore it to its original form before execution.
+Its role is to decrypt the encrypted binary and/or decompress the compressed binary to restore it to its original form before execution.

-So, in summary, the original packer is used to encrypt or compress the target binary, while the final packer is included in the generated file and is loaded during execution to decrypt or decompress the binary before execution.

-### The executable 64-bit file structure
+### The 64-bit ELF file structure

 Below is a textual representation of a binary file with its ELF header (64-bit) and other regions, along with their byte sizes and corresponding structures:

 ```
-Binary File
 +----------------------------------------------------+
 |                    ELF Header                      |
 |            (64 bytes, ELF64_Ehdr structure)        |